rebelvg/framework.VR/readme.txt

 However, it allows to switch sits while flying and allows taking controls while flying, to help during emergency situations.
 So basically it just restricts taking off for non-pilots.
 Activates only in multiplayer.

+You can make vehicle respawnable by adding
+0 = [this, WEST] spawn mf_fnc_vehicleRespawn;
+to the vehicle init, with WEST as an example of selected loadout.
+Or if you want for vehicle to respawn empty just use
+0 = [this] spawn mf_fnc_vehicleRespawn;
+Please test this before adding this to your mission, vehicle respawning can be inconsistent and vehicles can accidentally respawn at a position which is already occupied.
+It should work fine most of the time but needs checking.

 Radios are now automatically added to any vehicle.
 To add radio to an object use the line below.